dom111/webdav-js/examples/apache-directory-list-local/README.md

 _Note_: this uses only local files for running on devices without internet connectivity.

-To utilise this apache directory list replacement, you'll need to have your own server set up and configured with WevDAV (hopefully that's a given!).
+To utilise this Apache directory list replacement, you'll need to have your own server set up and configured with WevDAV (hopefully that's a given!).

 Clone this repository to a desirable location (eg. `/srv/webdav-js`) then modify